fmi-lab/oop-group5/homeworks/homework2/README.md

 * organize the battle between two whole monster armies

 Once the number of monster armies reaches 16 you should begin the tournament by the following [scheme](https://gyazo.com/011db0c610543d63895523df8ba2b793).
-Only one monster army is the winner and everytime two monster armies face you should call the action (print everything that is happening to the console in a readable manner).
+Only one monster army is the winner and everytime two monster armies face you should call the action.
+The public should know the result of every attack, every fight and every battle from the tournament. (print everything that is happening to the console in a readable formatted manner)

 ---